hpehl/map-reduce/README.md

 ## Error Handling

 If the address template can be resolved to a list of resource addresses, the result will contain a block for each resolved address.
 However each block can result in an error.
-That means that the error reporting happens at the level of the nested result blocks.
+In other words the errors are reported at the level of the nested result blocks.

 The overall result will be successful if one of the nested blocks is successful.
-Only if all nested blocks report an error the outer outcome will be marked as `failed`.
+Only if all nested blocks report an error, the outer outcome will also be marked as `failed`.

+Errors can occur due to different conditions:

+- The `read-resource(include-runtime=true)` returned an error
+- The filter attribute(s) aren't defined in the resolved resource
+- The reduce attributes aren't defined in the resolved resource

 The following example shows the result of the map / reduce operation for `/profile=*/subsystem=jacorb`.
 As you can see the response contains both successful and failed outcomes: